mjwanless/COMP-2522-202410-Term-Project-MH/README.md

 ## Gameplay

 - **Starting a New Game**: Launch the game and select "New Game" to begin your adventure.
-- **Storyline**: Immerse yourself in the game's storyline as you progress.
 - **Class Selection**: Choose two classes for your characters.
 Currently, all classes have identical stats, with health being the primary attribute.
 - **Combat**: Engage in battles across various arenas against two enemies.
 Roll dice to perform attacks; enemies will counterattack.
 You have two additional attacks per combat to gain an advantage.